-Figure 3 shows vertical structures of vertical pressure velocity (omega) and wind divergence on the different time scales.
-The areas surrounded by the green curves passed statistical correlation tests with 99% (on \sim 2 day time scale) and 80% (on \sim 5 day time scale) significant levels.
-The lower significant level used on \sim 5 day time scale is because of smaller DOF on this time scale compared to ~ 2 day time scale.
-The statistical tests were not applied for ~ 10 day and the MJO time scales due to the lack of DOF.
-As Mapes et al. (2006) showed, we can observe tilting structures of the omega profiles in which the profile evolves from a bottom-heavy shape into a top-heavy shape (indicated by the black dash lines), and these tilting structures are statistically significant.
+Figure 3 shows vertical structures of vertical pressure velocity and wind divergence on the different time scales.
+The areas surrounded by the green curves passed statistical correlation tests with 99% (on \sim 2-day time scale) and 80% (on \sim 5-day time scale) significant levels.
+The lower significance level used on the \sim 5-day time scale is because of smaller DOF on this time scale compared with the \sim 2-day time scale.
+The statistical tests were not applied for the ~10-day and MJO time scales owing to the lack of DOF.
+As Mapes et al. (2006) showed, we can observe tilting structures of the omega profiles in which the profile evolves from a bottom-heavy shape into a topheavy shape (indicated by the black dash lines), and these tilting structures are statistically significant.
 The figures of the wind divergence illustrate the same information as the omega figures.
-Height of the lower tropospheric convergence (blue shaded contours) rises as the convection develops, making the tilting divergence profiles.
+Height of the lower-tropospheric convergence (blue contours) rises as the convection develops, making the tilting divergence profiles.